SamuelHenriqueDeMoraisVitrio/SerjaoBerranteiroServer/README.md

 Go to the repository [SerjaoBerranteiroServer](https://github.com/SamuelHenriqueDeMoraisVitrio/SerjaoBerranteiroServer) and download the latest .zip file posted in [Realeses/Lançamentos](https://github.com/SamuelHenriqueDeMoraisVitrio/SerjaoBerranteiroServer/releases).

 Place the unzipped file inside the directory where your .lua file is located.
-After that, finish by calling a require within your Lua code.
+After that, finish by calling a requirement within your Lua code.

 ```
 local serjao = require("Path to serjao_berranteiro directory/serjao_berranteiro")